 – Has he or she noticed that your child is being isolated, excluded from playground or other activities with students?

-– Ask the teacher what he or she intends to do to investigate and help to stop the bullying.
+– Ask the teacher and administrator what he or she intends to do to prevent bullying from occurring in the future.

 - If you are concerned about how your child is coping with the stress of being bullied, ask to speak with your child’s guidance counselor or other school-based mental health professionals.

-- Set up a follow-up appointment with the teacher to discuss progress.
+- Set up a follow-up appointment with the teacher and administrator to discuss progress.

 - Keep notes from your meetings with teachers and administrators.